 What is Transition Assistance?

-In 2011, Congress passed, and the President signed, the VOW to Hire Heroes Act (VOW Act) which made participation in several components of the transition assistance program mandatory for all eligible service members.
+In 2011, Congress passed, and the Ptresident signed, the VOW to Hire Heroes Act (VOW Act) which made participation in several components of the Transition Assistance Program mandatory for all eligible service members.

 What is the Navy’s Transition Assistance Delivery Model?